ilyess-sellami/PhishSOC-Lab/README.md

 docker cp local_rules.xml single-node-wazuh.manager-1:/var/ossec/etc/rules/local_rules.xml
 ```

-- Replace single-node-wazuh.manager-1 with the actual container name from docker ps.
+- Replace `single-node-wazuh.manager-1` with the actual container name from docker ps.

-- You can use your example file from /config/local_rules.xml on your GitHub project.
+- You can use your example file from `/config/local_rules.xml` on your GitHub project.

-- ⚠️ Note: The local_rules.xml provided are just for testing.
+- ⚠️ Note: The `local_rules.xml` provided are **just for testing**.
 You can create your own rules and test them following the steps below.

 **3.2 Restart the Wazuh Manager container**